SweliaMonteiro/UserService-SpringAuthorizationServerInMemory/README.md

-# User Service using Spring Authorization Server and JWT - In Memory
+# User Service using Spring Authorization Server and JWT (In Memory)

 ## Problem Statement